 Eversource will also pilot a potential electric storage program, placing large battery storage installations created with cutting-edge technology on our distribution system.
 The stored electricity would be used during peak demand periods, increasing reliability.

-Additionally, new simplified rate classifications will be easier to understand and consistent across Eversource’s Massachusetts service territory.
+Additionally, a new rate design called “decoupling” will encourage increased energy efficiency.
+And new, simplified rate classifications will be easier to understand and consistent across Eversource’s Massachusetts service territory.

 When will the DPU hold public meetings and hearings?

 After receiving Eversource’s rate proposal, the DPU scheduled public meetings to gather feedback.
 The meetings were held in April and May in 10 locations across Massachusetts.
 Three more public meetings were schedule for July and August.

 Information about meetings and hearings was posted on Eversource.com and customers were notified via their their bill and ads in local newspapers.

 What is the overall impact to my bill if the new rates are approved?